alidiusk/alidiusk.github.io/content/_index.md

 # Hi, I'm Liam Woodward.

-I'm currently a freshman at the University of Pittsburgh.
+I'm currently a junior at the University of Pittsburgh.
 I'm majoring in Computer Science and planning to minor in Mathematics.
 I enjoy reading, beekeeping, music, singing, walking, and high quality coffee.